player-03/TagTime/README.md

 # Usage:

-0. Clone the repository on Github or download and extract the [essential files](http://www.mediafire.com/download.php?ndaaq5p3r6z7u45).
-Do not move the files around relative to one another, though feel free to move the directory they're in.
+0. Download the [latest release](https://github.com/player-03/TagTime/releases) and extract it somewhere convenient.
-1. Assuming you have Java installed, run the app by double-clicking TagTime.jar.
-Enter your Beeminder username, or make up a name if you don't plan to get a Beeminder account.
+1. Run the app by double-clicking TagTime.jar, or by typing `java TagTime.jar` on the command line.
+2. Enter your Beeminder username, or make up a name if you don't plan to get a Beeminder account.
-2. If you want to change your settings, exit the app by right-clicking the icon in the system tray.
+3. If you want to change your settings, exit the app by right-clicking the icon in the system tray.
 Find your settings file in the newly-created data folder.
-Update your settings (see SettingType.java for documentation), and start the app again when you're done.
-For the record, I do plan to make this easier, but don't hold your breath.
+Update your settings (see [SettingType.java](https://github.com/player-03/TagTime/blob/master/src/tagtime/settings/SettingType.java) for documentation), and start the app again when you're done.
-3. Answer the pings!
+4. Answer the pings!
 (Always answer with what it caught you at right at that moment.)

+Beeminder users will need to update [these two settings](https://github.com/player-03/TagTime/blob/master/src/tagtime/settings/SettingType.java#L77-L130) in particular.

+# Differences between this implementation and the original:

+- This library uses a different random number generator, so even if you copy the seed, it will ping you at different times.
+- When using this library, you can safely change the ping frequency (AVERAGE_GAP) at any time.

 # Credits: